 This will hopefully encourage people to reach out to you if they are unhappy.
 Otherwise, they might leave a bad review about something that could have been easily fixed.

 Of course, when you make this statement you should be ready to act on it!
 Your guests might call you with a complaint – such as a burnt out lightbulb or a broken kettle.
-Get there as soon as you can to fix the situation so they don’t have to suffer too long in the dark with no tea (the horror!)
+Get there quickly so they don’t have to suffer too long in the dark with no tea (the horror!)

 Staying A Couple Nights Yourself

 You are probably thinking to yourself, “How on earth am I going to remember and implement all of this?”

 Don’t stress yourself out too much.
 You know the easiest way to find out what your particular Airbnb is missing?